 - Send a custom email outreach to several experts in your chosen topic.
 Explain your goal and ask for their input on your topic or question.
 Let them know how their participation can generate more visitors and customers for them.

 - Write your post, about 100 – 200 words.

-- Before publishing your teaser post, add a subscription box using the content upgrade strategy above.
-Tell your readers/audience to subscribe if they want to be the first to get the new post when it goes live.
-Much like joining the “waiting list” for a new product.
+- Before publishing your teaser post, add a subscription box, using the content upgrade strategy above.
+Tell your readers/audience to subscribe, if they want to be the first to get the new post when it goes live.
+This is much like joining the “waiting list” for a new product.